Announcing Finley's seed fundraise, led by Bain Capital Ventures

 Our software works by tracking all the key terms of your credit agreement, automating reporting to your capital provider, and letting you know if anything needs your attention.
 The alternative—a sea of Post-it Notes and emailing bloated Excel files back and forth—just doesn't cut it when your company's debt capital funding is on the line.

 With our seed funding, we'll be accelerating product development for key customers like Ramp and making sure that we build the right team for the long term.
 If you're a software engineer looking to join a fast-paced startup and develop key financial infrastructure software, check out our Careers page.
-If you're a debt capital borrower interested in learning more about an automated debt capital management solution, just request a demo.
+If you're a debt capital borrower interested in learning more about an automated debt capital management solution, just request a demo or take a self-guided product tour.
 We'd love to meet you!

 Jeremy, Kevin, and Josiah